xtdb/xtdb/doc/state_of_c2.md

 ## SQL

-We aim to provide a SQL:2011 based dialect that works well with schema on demand and temporal, while also (for debate) also providing basic graph/path queries as per SQL/PGQ.
+We aim to provide a SQL:2011 based dialect that works well with schema on demand and temporal, while also (for debate) providing basic graph/path queries as per SQL/PGQ.

 See also: Testing, Core: Expression compiler.